disrin/distance_matrix/README.md

 - Seaborn
 - SciPy

-These dependencies can be installed using pip:
+These libraries can be installed using pip:
 ```bash
 pip install pandas numpy matplotlib seaborn scipy
 ```